 I started designing embroidery in my early twenties and later joined the Embroiderer’s Guild of America to further my knowledge.
 I learned the art of tatted lace-making during one of our meetings around 2001.
 Tatting is a type of knotted lace that took me several years to become comfortably skilled at.
 I began designing my own lace patterns in 2006.
 I integrated my embroidery and tatting skills with my artistic ability to create small works of fiber art that I call “butterfly gardens”.
 I also started to design jewelry patterns that began as casual lace and quickly evolved into intricate wearable art.

 In 2009 I opened my online Etsy shop, Snappy Tatter to work as a fiber artist.
 My work has been sold through my online shop and privately to people all over the world for nearly 10 years now.
 I also belonged to the Blue Heron Art Gallery for two years up until 2011.
-Currently, my work can be found in Blackfoot, Idaho in Artisan’s Corner Shoppe as well as online.
+Currently, my work can be found online.

 Being an artist brings me a satisfying sense of peace.
 I have been dealing with a difficult neurological condition that progressed to a disability several years ago so my work has become more to me than a way to earn a little money.
 It has become a soothing outlet for my imagination.
 Even when I am struggling with my illness, I can quietly tie knots and think of new designs.
 I always want to push the boundaries with my lace-making and embroidery.
 Over the past few years I have begun to embroider paintings and started drawing again.
 In 2017 I began to explore digital drawing and painting.

 I try to display much of my work here as well as my Facebook page.
 I like to post progress photos for more extensive works and write the background thoughts that came to me as I created a particular piece.